National Express and East Coast

 Travelling by East Coast rail is much more attractive to many people than coach journeys by road these days.
 Whether you are a frequent commuter journeying regularly between two stations, or a less frequent leisure passenger just off for a weekend city break, choosing to travel by train means you can enjoy plenty of benefits over travelling by coach.
 You'll enjoy more space to relax at your seat with your luggage close by, the option to walk around easily if you need to stretch your legs during a long journey, and be able to appreciate fantastic scenery through the windows on route.

 Time-saving is also one of the top reasons to choose rail travel over coach and roads.
-You will also reach your destination quicker than you would if you had travelled by coach.
-You may also benefit from the trolley service or a CafeBar on most of the East Coast rail services, dispensing with the need for regular coach stops at expensive roadside motorway service stations too.
+You may also benefit from the trolley service or a CafeBar on most of the East Coast rail services, dispensing with the need for regular coach stops at expensive roadside motorway service stations.
 The added benefit of avoiding roads and potential road works blocked by busy traffic is also a factor in the decision.
-And, if you reserve a seat with a table on the trains’ coach, you can also get on with some work using the on-board Wi-Fi.
+And, if you reserve a seat with a table you can also get on with some work using the on-board Wi-Fi.